noble-assets/hyperlane-cosmos/x/middleware/README.md

 # Middleware

 This package contains a middleware implementation for a generic `HyperlaneApp`.
-The middleware allows to hook
-before and after the execution of the application's `Handle` method.
+Middleware allows integrators to add custom logic before and after the execution of an application's `Handle` method.

 ## Usage

-To wrap n Hyperlane application with a middleware, two components are required:
+To wrap a Hyperlane application with middleware, two components are required:

 - The Hyperlane core keeper.
 - A Hyperlane application, like Warp.

 Once the Cosmos SDK application has been built, it is possible to build and register the middleware.
-Assuming we want to provide hook functionalities around the Warp application for the collateral token, we can do as follow.
+Assuming we want to provide hook functionalities around the Warp application for collateral tokens, we can do the following.

 Import the required types: